MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/calldetailreportrequest.md

 ms.author: eur
 description: Defines a call detail report request.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # CallDetailReportRequest Data Object - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines a call detail report request.
 Use this report to discover which accounts, campaigns, or ad groups are driving the most completed phone calls.

 You can request duration and phone spend for each forwarded call that originated from a call ad extension.